microsoftgraph/android-java-connect-rest-sample/README.md

 	>
 	> Additionally, Android Studio shows a **Frameworks detected** notification if you don't have the **Android Support Repository** installed.
 Open the SDK manager and add the Android Support Repository to avoid the Frameworks detected notification.
 4. Open the Constants.java file.
-	1. Find the CLIENT_ID constant and set its String value equal to the client id you registered in Azure Active Directory.
+	1. Find the [`CLIENT_ID`](/app/src/main/java/com/microsoft/office365/connectmicrosoftgraph/Constants.java#L8) constant and set its String value equal to the client id you registered in Azure Active Directory.
-	2. Find the REDIRECT_URI constant and set its String value equal to the redirect URI you registered in Azure Active Directory.
+	2. Find the [`REDIRECT_URI`](/app/src/main/java/com/microsoft/office365/connectmicrosoftgraph/Constants.java#L9) constant and set its String value equal to the redirect URI you registered in Azure Active Directory.
     ![Office 365 Connect sample](/readme-images/O365-Android-Connect-Constants.png "Client ID and Redirect URI values in Constants file")
+	3. Find the [`MAIL_SEND_SCOPE`](/app/src/main/java/com/microsoft/office365/connectmicrosoftgraph/Constants.java#L21) and verif	that the value is "https://graph.microsoft.com/Mail.Send";

+	> Note: You should define any other scopes that your app may need in the constants.js file.
+The scope constants are used in the  [`AuthenticationManager`](/app/src/main/java/com/microsoft/office365/connectmicrosoftgraph/AuthenticationManager.java#L38) class

-    > Note: If you have don't have CLIENT_ID and REDIRECT_URI values, [add a native client application in Azure](https://msdn.microsoft.com/library/azure/dn132599.aspx#BKMK_Adding) and take note of the CLIENT\_ID and REDIRECT_URI.
+    > Note: If you have don't have CLIENT_ID and REDIRECT_URI values, [add a native client application in Azure](https://azure.microsoft.com/documentation/articles/active-directory-v2-app-registration/) and take note of the CLIENT\_ID and REDIRECT_URI.

 Once you've built the Connect sample, you can run it on an emulator or device.
 Pick a device with API level 15 or higher from the **Choose device** dialog.